-The French already had the Legion d'Honneur (first instituted by Napoleon in 1803) and the Medaille Militaire.
-The Russians and the Austrians also had awards for gallantry regardless of rank, and it was thought high time that the British should follow suit.
-In December 1854 an ex-naval officer turned Liberal MP, Captain Thomas Scobell, put a motion before the House of Commons that an 'Order of Merit' should be awarded to 'persons serving in the army or navy for distinguished and prominent personal gallantry.... and to which every grade and individual from the highest to the lowest.... may be admissible'.
+In December 1854 a Liberal MP, Captain Thomas Scobell, proposed that an 'Order of Merit' should be awarded to 'persons serving in the army or navy for distinguished and prominent personal gallantry and to which every grade and individual from the highest to the lowest.... may be admissible'.

 The same idea had also occurred to the Secretary of State for War, the Duke of Newcastle.
 In January 1855 he wrote to Prince Albert (Queen Victoria's husband), reminding him of an earlier conversation.
-The Duke suggested 'a new decoration open to all ranks'.
-'It does not seem to me right or politic,' he wrote, 'that such deeds of heroism as the war has produced should go unrewarded by any distinctive mark of honour because they are done by privates or officers below the rank of major....
+The Duke suggested 'a new decoration open to all ranks.
+It does not seem to me right or politic,' he wrote, 'that such deeds of heroism as the war has produced should go unrewarded by any distinctive mark of honour because they are done by privates or officers below the rank of major....
 The value attached by soldiers to a little bit of ribbon is such as to render any danger insignificant and any privation light if it can be attained.'
-On 29 January the Duke followed up his letter by announcing the new award in a speech in the House of Lords.
-At about the same time an official memorandum on the subject was circulated within the War Office setting out the details of a cross to be awarded for 'a signal act of valour in the presence of the enemy'.

-Events might have progressed quite quickly if Newcastle had not lost his job within a few days of this speech.
-But interest had been aroused.
-Lord Panmure, the new Secretary of State for War, corresponded with Prince Albert on the subject and the Queen herself was actively involved in the proposals.
-In a letter to Panmure Albert made pencil alterations to the draft warrant, which arose from his discussions with the Queen.
+Albert made pencil alterations to the draft warrant, which arose from his discussions with the Queen.
 It had already been decided that the award should carry her name, but the Civil Service's proposal was clumsy and long-winded: 'the Military Order of Victoria', Albert put his pencil through this and suggested 'the Victoria Cross'.
-Throughout the document, wherever the word 'Order' with its overtones of aristocratic fraternity occurred, Albert applied his pencil.
-'Treat it as a cross granted for distinguished service,' he noted, 'which will make it simple and intelligible.'

 Queen Victoria took a great interest in her new award, especially in the design of the Cross.
-When the first drawings were submitted to her, she selected one closely modelled on an existing campaign medal, the Army Gold Cross from the Peninsular War.
-The Queen suggested only that it should be 'a little smaller'.
 She also made a significant alteration to the motto, striking out 'for the brave' and substituting 'for valour', in case anyone should come to the conclusion that the only brave men in a battle were those who won the cross.